Dolmant/thincats/README.md

 docker tag 5f19d9e179e2 asia.gcr.io/firm-champion-204312/thincats:v0.2

 todo:
-faq links need to be working
-bring back page transitions with transform will-change and backface for own rendering layer top menu needs some jazzing up
+back button should trigger the back of the app as well faq links need to be working bring back page transitions with transform will-change and backface for own rendering layer top menu needs some jazzing up